Best Edc Knives for Everyday Use

 ❌ Cons

-• Material / Build: D2 blade, G10 scales, stainless hardware
+• Material / Build: Economical stainless blade, polymer/metal handle

 What earns the Smith & Wesson Extreme Ops SWA24S the "Best Rugged Tactical Knife" spot is blunt practicality: a short, aggressive 3.1" serrated clip-point blade built into a stout 7.1" folding platform with an aluminum handle.
 For a sub-$20 tool this knife prioritizes proven field tasks — slicing fibrous materials, cutting webbing or seatbelts, and offering a confident piercing tip — over boutique steel specs.
 In my time working blades and using them outdoors, that no-nonsense utility and survivability under rough use is the core criteria for a rugged tactical folder, and this model hits it consistently.